 We have our own on-site team of dedicated therapists and nurses who are able to support our students with any issues that arise due to the complexities of their health.
 They also work collaboratively with education and care staff to provide the regular therapy and support that is required to enable them to continue with their education and personal development.

-The specialist staff at St Rose’s are highly skilled and motivated to support the individual needs of the students.
+The specialist staff at St Rose’s and St Martin’sare highly skilled and motivated to support the individual needs of the students.
 They receive regular training to ensure their skills are up to date.
 They build close relationships with our students.
 Staff get to know them very well and are vigilant to any small changes in their health; therefore treatments can be started promptly.
 This early intervention can prevent further deterioration in health.

 Due to the complex nature of our students’ health, hospitalisation may sometimes be necessary.
-During these admissions we are able to offer support to the student and their family as well as providing the ongoing care necessary to enable them to return to St Rose’s as soon as possible to continue with their education.
+During these admissions we are able to offer support to the student and their family as well as providing the ongoing care necessary to enable them to return to St Rose’s and St Martin’s as soon as possible to continue with their education.

 We also work closely with our students, their families and other professionals to identify and seek funding for specialist equipment which may be required to improve the health and well-being of our students.